tosin2013/qubinode_navigator/README.md

 ```
 ### Running on  RHPDS using tmux
 **create /tmp/config.yml as lab-user**
-`you can uae ansiblesafe to generate the content of this file` - [link](https://github.com/tosin2013/ansiblesafe)
+`you can use ansiblesafe to generate the content of this file` - [link](https://github.com/tosin2013/ansiblesafe)
 ```
+$ sudo su -
 $ vi /tmp/config.yml
 rhsm_username: rheluser
 rhsm_password: rhelpassword